Observational constraints on generic models of non-minimal curvature-matter coupling: Conclusion

 \section{Conclusion}

-In this article, we investigate gravity models featuring non-minimal coupling between curvature and matter and analyze the cosmological implications of the scenario using observational data sets within the framework of flat-FLRW spacetime.
-The non-minimal curvature-matter coupling is introduced by adding a term $\int \sqrt{-g} d^4x \left[\mathcal{G}(\mathcal{L}_m) f_2(R)\right]$ to the standard Einstein-Hilbert action.
-For specific choices of $\mathcal{G}(\mathcal{L}_m)$ and $f_2(R)$, this modified action reduces to the Einstein-Hilbert action, representing minimal coupling.
-The chosen form of $\mathcal{G}(\mathcal{L}_m)$ involves two parameters, $\alpha$ and $\beta$, which together define the strength of the non-minimal coupling, allowing for both linear and non-linear interactions.
-In addition, the parameter $n$ involved in the parametrization of $f_2(R)$ and the parameter $k$ used to parametrize the pressure $p$ in the considered matter Lagrangian $\mathcal{L}_m$ also plays their respective roles in the scheme of interaction dynamics.
-To investigate the effects of such non-minimal couplings on the evolutionary dynamics of the universe, we assumed a homogeneous and isotropic spacetime geometry described by a flat FLRW metric, described in terms of time-dependent scale factor $a(t)$.
-The matter content of the universe is modeled as a perfect fluid characterized by energy density \(\rho(t)\) and pressure \(p(t)\), with the specific form of the matter Lagrangian given by \(\mathcal{L}_m = p\).
-This choice of the Lagrangian density reproduces the correct hydrodynamical equations for a perfect fluid and may eliminate the extra force resulting from deviations from geodesic motion due to a non-zero covariant derivative of the energy-momentum tensor in coupled scenarios, potentially leading to particle production.
-This particular choice of the matter Lagrangian results in a non-conserving continuity equation, thereby providing a potential pathway for energy transfer between the matter and curvature sectors.
-The field equations derived from the modified action with the non-minimal term establish connections between the quantities $a(t)$, $\rho(t)$, and $p(t)$, and their time derivatives and involving functions like the Hubble parameter $H(t)$ and the Ricci scalar $R(t)$.
-The functions $H(t)$ and $R(t)$ are directly related to the scale factor $a(t)$ and its derivatives.
-The evolution equations incorporate the coupling parameters $\alpha$ and $\beta$, as well as the model parameters $n$ and $k$.
-When $\beta$ is set to zero and $\alpha$ is set to unity, these equations reduce to the standard Friedman equations.
-Unlike the Friedman equations, the corresponding equations governing the dynamics in the presence of non-minimal curvature-matter coupling involve time derivatives of the fluid pressure $p$.
-We explore observational constraints on the non-minimal models by setting $p(t) = p_0 \exp(ak)$, termed the `exponential model' in this study.
-Consequently, the presence of the four parameters $(\alpha, \beta, n, k)$ is crucial in evaluating the consistency of non-minimally coupled fluid-curvature models with observational data.\\
+In this article we investigate the gravity models with non-minimal curvature-matter coupling and their cosmological implications within a flat-FLRW spacetime framework, using observational data.
+The non-minimal coupling is introduced via a modified Einstein-Hilbert action, incorporating the term $ \int \sqrt{-g} \, d^4x \, \mathcal{G}(\mathcal{L}_m) f_2(R)$.
+For specific forms of $\mathcal{G}(\mathcal{L}_m)$ and $f_2(R)$, the action reduces to the minimally coupled Einstein-Hilbert action.
+Key parameters include $\alpha$ and $\beta$ (strength of non-minimal coupling), $n$ (parametrizing $f_2(R)$), and $k$ (parametrizing pressure $p$ in the matter Lagrangian $\mathcal{L}_m = p$).
+These parameters influence the interaction dynamics, which are examined assuming a homogeneous, isotropic flat FLRW metric with scale factor $a(t)$.
+The matter content is modeled as a perfect fluid with energy density $\rho(t)$ and pressure $p(t)$.
+The choice $\mathcal{L}_m = p$ ensures hydrodynamical consistency and addresses deviations from geodesic motion in non-minimally coupled scenarios.
+This leads to a non-conserving continuity equation, facilitating energy exchange between matter and curvature sectors.
+Field equations derived from the modified action connect $a(t)$, $\rho(t)$, $p(t)$, their time derivatives, and functions like the Hubble parameter $H(t)$ and Ricci scalar $R(t)$.
+These equations depend on $\alpha$, $\beta$, $n$, and $k$, and reduce to standard Friedmann equations when $\beta = 0$ and $\alpha = 1$.
+Unlike the case for Friedman equations, the modified field equations involve time derivatives of $p$.
+Observational constraints are applied to an exponential pressure model, $p(t) = p_0 \exp(ak)$, to assess the viability of non-minimally coupled fluid-curvature models with the four parameters $(\alpha, \beta, n, k)$. \\